SelfCareMap

 The Benefits of Stretching Before Bed: A Simple Ritual for Better Sleep and Wellness

 In our fast-paced, screen-filled lives, winding down at night can feel like a challenge.
-We scroll, we stress, we toss and turn—often neglecting one of the simplest, most effective tools for better sleep: stretching.
-Incorporating a gentle stretching routine before bed isn’t just for athletes or yogis—it’s a powerful, accessible practice anyone can do at home to improve sleep quality, reduce tension, and support overall well-being.
+We scroll, we stress, we toss and turn, and we often neglect one of the simplest, most effective tools for better sleep: stretching.
+Incorporating a gentle stretching routine before bed isn’t just for athletes or yogis.
+It is a powerful, accessible practice anyone can do at home to improve sleep quality, reduce tension, and support overall well-being.
+When we transition from a high-stress workday to a restful night, our bodies often carry the physical remnants of that stress in the form of tight muscles and shallow breathing.
+A dedicated stretching ritual acts as a bridge, allowing the body to shift from a state of productivity to a state of recovery.

 Here’s why stretching before bed deserves a spot in your nightly routine: